5c00by/HomeLab/HomeLab.md

 - System consists of Vm image in combination with multiple sensors around the house for information.
 Much of the information is not available outside of local network and consists of several motion, light, infrared, pressure sensors along with several cameras made from local sourced materials and open source software to manage the system.
 The idea is to rely on as little commercial devices as possible or at least limit as much information as possible the data that is being sent from the devices.
 Several devices have been modified either physically or by firmware to accomplish this.
 - Local Wireguard Tunnel and backup Connection to system via Tor Hidden Service token allow for remote secure connection to home if web interface in unavailable because default remote connection is down.
 - In Case Network access is comepletely down System can still send and respond to actionable notifications from Dedicated SIM
-Uses:

   -  Smart Autmation Control of every light in the house
   -  System also controls Security and Safety Systems within the house including Locks, Smoke/CO Alarm, Home Alarm systems, Thermostat
   - Monitors occupancy within the house via a combination of Motion Sensors, Occupancy Sensors and monitoring electronic devices by MAC ID   and Wifi Connection from NMAP and local bluetooth radios.
   - Monitoring Network Traffic and home ISP connection speed
   - Monitoring SIP home telephony connection and calls from OBIHAI device
   - Temperature monitoring
   - Vitals monitoring ( Via Google Fit API)
   - Calendar
   - Cryptocurrency Monitoring ( Crypto Prices from Bitcoin, Etherium, Litecoin, and dogecoin via CoinMarketCap)
   - Weather forecast with Full local Radar conditions and Allergy Alerts,
   - Nasa Launch Schedule and ISS (international Space station) tracking
   - Selfhosted Bitwarden instance
   - Self Hosted Matrix Node and IRC Chatroom
   - RTSP camera Monitoring Via MotionEye Os integration
   - Local PiHole Instance
   - Emergency Notifications Via Email to SMS and dedicated Twilio account.
   - Non essential Notifications sent by push notification on local control devices.
   - Environmental Sensors ( Air Quality)
   - Air Traffic Monitoring ( Via opensky and Checking Local Airport for delays)
   - Local Street Traffic Via Wayze local map
   - Local Bitwarden Password Management instance
   - Power Management and monitoring for home
   - NMAP scan for devices within home
   - Bluetooth scaning for device changes in home

 Music Server (Siren):
-OS:

 - Debian 10 Vm within Proxmox Running AzuraCast
 - VM container is 16 gigs in size
-Uses:

   - Dedicated Streaming Server for internet radio and performance streaming.
   - Planned possible update would be to migrate this to a larger VM on a better server and add DJ software to.
 Would use a thin Client to connect Turntables to in order to stream without needing a dedicated laptop at home can allocate additional storage for music library to keep everything together and act as a trinary backup (Secondary is Cloud Backup at present.)

 Pihole/PiVPN Server (Hemidall):
-OS:

 - Rasbian Jessie Vm within Proxmox
 - VM is 16 gigs in Size
-Features:
    - Specified Blocklist and VPN (mullvad)
- Uses:
    - Ad blocker and VM client using Pihole and Mullvad VPN service.
    - Instance is meant to be able to send connection over to mobile devices via WireGuard Setup.
    - Wireguard connection is set to connect to Blokada Instance in mobile devices for On the Go adblock/VPN

- Signal Server
+ Signal Server (Hermes)
- OS:

  - Debian 10 VM within Proxmox
  - VM is 20 gigs in Size
-Uses: Stand alone Signal Messaging Server for the house using the dedicated number from Twilio.
+  - Stand alone Signal Messaging Server for the house using the dedicated number from Twilio.
 Main use is for home notifications from the smarthome system .

- PFsense router:
+ PFsense router (Charon):
- Os:

  - PFsense
  - VM 2gb in Size
- Uses:
   - Current minipc Quotom-Q575g6-s05 comes with up to 6 gigabit speed ethernet ports along with ability to add wifi via PCI card and cellular data capability.
 Idea is to use the extra ports as a dedicated Encrypted router and run ethernet ports to additional Server Rack within home once completed.
 This would allow for a local "private network" for certain devices while leaving the remaining devices in the home available on the "clear" network.

 Homeserver ( Site B):
 OS:
 - Proxmox VE
   - Current Size: ( as of 2/20/2020)   2tb JBOD Config in Raid 1 ( Mainly because drives are old and not currently used heavily)
 - Features:
   - Currently a JBOD of 2.5" Drives, 6 total equalling roughly 2tb with a possibility to add at least 2 more tb.
   - Site B at present is mainly a testing environment Will be upgraded to full cloud storage once acquired remaining needed hardware to support it.